Social Science (SOCS-SHU)

 Typically offered every other year

 As environmental crises intensify across the planet, and with more than half of humanity living in cities – perhaps two out of three by 2050 – the city is perhaps the key site where future ecological understanding and intervention is needed.
 However, as there is no such thing as an “apolitical” ecology, the task of considering the city ecologically presents a challenge.
 Knowledge about the nonhuman, biophysical world must be integrated with human social relations and the political processes that generate uneven and unjust urban landscapes.
 Our goal in the course is to take up this challenge, to develop a theoretically-informed understanding about cities, ecology, and power, and to apply this thinking in the development of a research project.
-Prerequisite: SOCS-SHU 135 Environment and Society or SOCS-SHU 133 Urbanization in China Fulfillment: Social Science Focus Environmental Studies or Self-designed Urban Studies 300 level.
+Prerequisite: SOCS-SHU 135 Environment and Society or SOCS-SHU 133 Urbanization in China Fulfillment: Social Science Focus Environmental Studies, Political Science or Urban Studies 300 level.

 Grading: Ugrd Shanghai Graded